tardate/LittleArduinoProjects/README.md

 ## Project Index

+I'm probably going to remove the index from the README .. try the the new [catalog site](http://tardate.github.io/LittleArduinoProjects/) instead (it uses GitHub Pages on top of the repo).

 | Project                                                                            | Category/Description                                              |
 |------------------------------------------------------------------------------------|-------------------------------------------------------------------|
 | [#148 AD9833/BasicDemoCycle](./playground/AD9833/BasicDemoCycle)                   | **Arduino, Oscillators**        run a basic waveform demo with an AD9833 module |